UmerAziz95/SocialAttributionTool/README.md

 preferred approach is to configure them inside the `.env` file created from the
 template:

 - `DATABASE_URL` – SQLAlchemy async connection string.
-Ensure the username/password in
+Defaults to a local SQLite database at `sqlite+aiosqlite:///./data/app.db` so the server can boot without extra services.
+Point it to your Postgres instance for shared development or production usage.
-  the URL correspond to an existing database account; authentication failures during start-up usually mean these credentials do not match the target instance.
-This value must be supplied via `.env` (or the environment) before the app or Alembic commands can run.
+- `INIT_DB_ON_STARTUP` – when `true` the application will apply Alembic migrations on start.
+Defaults to `false` to avoid blocking start-up when a database is unreachable;
-- `INIT_DB_ON_STARTUP` – when `true` (default) the application will apply Alembic migrations on start.
-Set it to `false` if schema management happens elsewhere or when you want the server to boot without touching the database (for example, while pointing the API to a remote staging database that is temporarily unavailable).
+  enable it once the configured database is available.
 - `JWT_SECRET`, `JWT_ALG`, `ACCESS_TOKEN_EXPIRE_MIN` – security-related knobs for token
   generation.
-Define `JWT_SECRET` in `.env` to keep it out of source control.
+Defaults include a development secret; override it in `.env` for any real environment.
 - `CORS_ORIGINS` – list of origins allowed to call the API in browsers.

 ## Database migrations

 Alembic manages schema changes for the project.
-The start-up hook in `app/db/init_db.py` automatically upgrades the database to the latest revision when `INIT_DB_ON_STARTUP=true`, but you can also run migrations manually from the command line.
+The start-up hook in `app/db/init_db.py` can automatically upgrade the database to the latest revision when `INIT_DB_ON_STARTUP=true`, but you can also run migrations manually from the command line.

 ### Creating a new model and migration